 There are four major Tibetan Buddhist holy days in which events in the life of the Buddha are venerated:

 - Chötrul Düchen, known as ‘the fifteen days of miracles’, starting from the first day of the Tibetan new year, called Losar, and culminating two weeks later with the festival of Chötrul Düchen.

 - Saka Dawa, in which the birth, death, and enlightenment of Buddha Shakyamuni are celebrated.

 - Chokor Düchen celebrates the Buddha’s ‘first turning of the wheel of Dharma’, in which he taught the Four Noble Truths, in Sarnath, India.

 Traditionally, Chokhor Düchen is celebrated on the fourth day of the sixth Tibetan lunar month.
-This year, Chokhor Düchen takes place on Monday the 16th of July, 2018.
-In 2019, the festival takes place on the 6th of July.
+This year, Chokhor Düchen takes place on the 18th of March.

 “As a Buddha Multiplying Day, karmic results of actions are multiplied one hundred million times.
 This amazing result is sourced by Lama Zopa Rinpoche to the vinaya text, “Treasure of Quotations and Logic””.